Disorders of sex development

 Disorders of sex development (DSDs), also known as differences in sex development, variations in sex characteristics (VSC), sexual anomalies, or sexual abnormalities, are congenital conditions affecting the reproductive system, in which development of chromosomal, gonadal, or anatomical sex is atypical.

 DSDs are subdivided into groups in which the labels generally emphasize the karyotype's role in diagnosis: 46,XX; 46,XY; sex chromosome; XX, sex reversal; ovotesticular disorder; and XY, sex reversal.

-Infants born with atypical genitalia often cause confusion and distress for the family.
-Psychosexual development is influenced by numerous factors that include, but are not limited to, gender differences in brain structure, genes associated with sexual development, prenatal androgen exposure, interactions with family, and cultural and societal factors.
-Because of the complex and multifaceted factors involved, communication and psychosexual support are all important.
+In the cases when a baby is born with an atypical anatomical sex, families often experience confusion and distress.
+Sexual and psychological development are influenced by numerous factors that include, but are not limited to, gender differences in brain structure, genes associated with sexual development, prenatal androgen exposure, interactions with family, and cultural and societal factors.
+Because of the complex and multifaceted factors involved, communication and psychosexual support are important.

 A team of experts, or patient support groups, are usually recommended for cases related to sexual anomalies.
 This team of experts are usually derived from a variety of disciplines including pediatricians, neonatologists, pediatric urologists, pediatric general surgeons, endocrinologists, geneticists, radiologists, psychologists and social workers.
 These professionals are capable of providing first line (prenatal) and second line diagnostic (postnatal) tests to examine and diagnose sexual anomalies.

 Overview

 DSDs are defined as "any problem noted at birth where the genitalia are atypical in relation to the chromosomes or gonads".
 There are several types of DSDs, and their effect on the external and internal reproductive organs varies greatly.

 A frequently used, casual social adjective for people with DSDs is "intersex".
 Urologists were concerned that terms like intersex, hermaphrodite, and pseudohermaphrodite were confusing and pejorative with respect to humans.
-This led to the Chicago Consensus, recommending a new terminology based on the umbrella term disorders of sex development.
+This led to the Chicago Consensus in 2005, recommending a new terminology based on the umbrella term disorders of sex development.
 However, intersex people have continued to prefer the term "intersex" over "DSD" by large margins.
 Other than disorders of sex development, another term is congenital conditions of sex development (CCSD).
 Since 2006, people who were previously incorrectly categorized as hermaphrodites are now labelled as having ovotesticular syndrome.

 DSDs are divided into the following categories, emphasizing the karyotype's role in diagnosis: